Multibit-Legacy/multibit-website-legacy/README.md

 ## Welcome to the MultiBit Website Repository

-This repo contains the source for the main MultiBit website.
+This repo contains the source for the [MultiBit website](https://multibit.org).

 ## Acknowledgements